24 Jan See and Hear Ashekman – Graffiti Twins Painting Lebanon’s Walls

 It’s nearly noon and Beirut’s Hamra Street is churning full of traffic.
-Weaving past gridlocked cars and dodging the occasional buzzing scooter, I walk into a nearby commercial building.
+Weaving past gridlocked cars and dodging the occasional buzzing scooter, I walk into a nearby commercial building to meet Beirut’s graffiti kings.

 I’m here to meet Ashekman, a Lebanese street art and rap duo that have become a household name.
-Omar and Mohammed are identical twins and with their four hands they are changing the face of their city with complex graffiti murals and twisting rap verses.
-As a brotherly team, they feel their relation positively impacts their creations.
+Omar and Mohammed are identical twins and with their four hands they are changing the face of their city.
+As a brotherly team, they feel their relation positively impacts their complex graffiti murals and twisting rap verses.

 “We work very well together.
 We have known each since the womb – even before we knew our own mother”.